-Hive number/location Date of this inspection Date queen/hive was established se this simple checklist every time you inspect your bees.
+Use this simple checklist every time you inspect your bees.
 It's okay to photocopy it.
-Be sure to date copies and keep them in a loose-leaf notebook for future reference and comparison.
+Be sure to date copies and keep them in a binder for future reference and comparison.
 Use one form for each of your hives.
 For more details on what to look for during inspections, be sure to read Chapters 8 through 13.
 Happy beekeeping!